LeoTsui/CS259D_Notes_HW/notes/Phishing_Detection.md

 #### Machine Learning

-* Good at
 * Build new model from big data
-    * Zero-hour phishing
+* Performance better on Zero-hour phishing

 ## Mitigation